-4. Sift the flour, cocoa powder and baking powder into a large mixing bowl.
+4. Sift the flour, cocoa powder, bicarbonate of soda and baking powder into a large mixing bowl.
 Add the sugar and a pinch of salt.
 Make a well in the centre and set aside.

 5. Add 250g cooled beetroot purée, 60ml olive oil, the oat milk, vanilla and a pinch of salt to the soaked flaxseed and beat well to combine.
 Pour the beetroot mixture into the flour and stir till just combined.

 6. Pour the batter into the prepared cake tin and smooth the top with a spatula.
 Slide the cake into the oven and bake for 45-50 mins.
 Check the cake is cooked by inserting a skewer into the centre of the cake.
 It should come out clean, with no wet mix sticking to it.
 If not, bake for an extra 5-10 mins and test again.

 7. While the cake is cooking, make the chocolate ganache.
 Tip the chocolate buttons into a heatproof bowl and set to one side.
 Mix the can of coconut cream well to combine the solids and water, then pour it into a small pan and heat till steaming but not boiling.
 Pour the hot coconut cream over the chocolate buttons and stir till melted.
 Set to one side and leave to thicken at room temperature.
 This should take about 1 hr.